7,500 macadamia trees in our Summerland House Farm orchards produce around 120 tonnes of nuts a year – that’s a lot of nuts!

 Of the seven species of macadamia trees, only two grow edible nuts and the others can cause cyanide poisoning if eaten!
 Luckily, ours are edibly delicious!

 More to see and do

-Our tractor tour gives visitors, families and groups the chance to explore the macadamia and avocado orchards and learn about local history and agricultural practices.
+Jump on board our tractor tour to explore the macadamia and avocado orchards, and put your feet up as you learn about fascinating local history and the agricultural practices on the farm.